 What Is It?

-LiDAR, or Light Detection and Ranging, is the remote sensing technology that uses light pulses to measure distances from a LiDAR unit to a surface.
+Lidar, or Light Detection and Ranging, is the remote sensing technology that uses light pulses to measure distances from a lidar sensor to a surface.
 The resulting dataset is a dense point cloud representing the measurement—typically converted to elevation values—of each light pulse from the unit.
 These points can be classified based on the type of surface they are reflected from, such as the ground, a building or vegetation.

 The mobile mapping system (MMS) mounts to a vehicle.
 The unit includes Global Navigation Satellite System (GNSS) technology, a laser scanner, cameras and browser-based operation capability from any smart device.

 Driven at up to highway speeds, the unit rapidly captures those dense point clouds and images (panoramic and from multiple angles), which can be used to measure and analyze the environment’s existing conditions.